intrudir/BypassFuzzer/README.md

 python -m pip install -r .\requirements.txt
 ```

-For Windows, in order to use the script make sure you use the `python` command.
+For Windows, in order to use the script, make sure you use the `python` command.
 This ensures you are using the virtual environment.

 ---
 # Usage